DU IMPACT 2025 Town Hall Focuses on Implementation

 DU Provost Gregg Kvistad, who is helping to oversee the implementation process, noted that the plan “will morph over time,” and that a vital part of ensuring success involves “producing ideas that are concrete.”

-Among the initiatives discussed at the town hall were the need to encourage dialogue versus debate and the introduction of Community Engagement Fellows, a new program through the Center for Community Engagement and Service Learning (CCESL) designed to enhance public good through collaboration and increase engagement activity around Denver.
+Among the initiatives discussed at the town hall were the need to encourage dialogue versus debate and the introduction of Community Engagement Fellows, a new program through the Center for Community Engagement to advance Scholarship & Learning (CCESL) designed to enhance public good through collaboration and increase engagement activity around Denver.

 Dialogue vs. debate